Website Manager

 Team Possessions

-• K-1 Division only: If a normal snap is dropped and it does not affect the play, play on!
-This is not considered a fumble unless it is muffed several feet away from the snapper.
+- If a normal snap is briefly dropped and it does not affect the play, play on!
+This is not considered a fumble unless it is muffed several feet away from the snapper in which case the play is then dead.
 Would rather kids keep plays moving than be concerned about a briefly dropped snap, especially at the youngest grade levels.
-234 Division: if any snap is dropped (normal or shotgun), the play is dead and next down starts at previous line of scrimmage.
+However, if a SHOTGUN snap is dropped, the play is dead and next down starts at previous line of scrimmage.

-• Interceptions are allowed to be fully returned for touchdowns in 2-3-4 Division only.
-For all other interceptions not fully returned, defense will take possession either at their 5yd line (if intercepted prior to midfield) or at midfield if intercepted past it.
+- Interceptions are allowed to be fully returned for touchdowns in 2-3 & 4-5-6 Divisions only (see scoring section for interception rules during standard time and overtime).
+For all other interceptions not fully returned for a score, defense will take possession either at their 5yd line (if intercepted prior to midfield) or at midfield if intercepted past it.
+Extra points cannot be intercepted/returned for a score unless game is in overtime.

-• Teams in K-1 will be allowed to have a MAX of 2 coaches on the field during game play to help with defensive player alignment and giving offensive play instruction.
-In 2-3-4 Division, teams will be allowed to have a MAX of 1 coach on the field during game play several yards behind the line of scrimmage.
+- Teams in K-1 will be allowed to have a MAX of 2 coaches on the field during game play to help with defensive player alignment and giving offensive play instruction.
+In 2-3 & 4-5-6 Divisions, teams will be allowed to have a MAX of 1 coach on the field during game play several yards behind the line of scrimmage.
+In the older divisions, coaches are to try and limit their assistance to the players during gameplay i.e. no reading of defenses or offenses for their team.

-• Scores and standings will be kept/published for all divisions.
-Playoffs will conclude the season on the last weekend.
+- Scores and standings will be kept/published for all divisions.
+Playoffs will be played to determine division/league winners at end of the season.
 Seeding will be based on Overall Record.
 Points Allowed will be 1st tiebreaker.
 Point Differential will be 2nd.
 Head-to-head is 3rd tiebreaker.
 Coin flip will be 4th.

 Timing

-• Games are played on a continuous clock with two 24-minute halves.
+- Games are played on a continuous clock with two 25-minute halves

-• Each time the ball is spotted by the referee, a team has 30 seconds to snap the ball.
-First violation will result in a warning, second violation will be dead ball and loss of down.
+- Each time the ball is spotted by the referee, a team has 45 seconds to snap the ball.
+As the season progresses, first violation will result in a warning, second violation will be dead ball and loss of down.

-• Under 1 minute left in each half: the clock stops after a score or change of possession only.
-Extra points are not timed.
-Clock starts again once other team snaps the ball to start a possession.
+- Under 1 minute left per half: the clock stops after a score or change of possession.
+Extra point attempts are never timed.
+Clock starts again after change of possession once other team snaps the ball.

-• Each team has one 60-second timeout per half.
-They do not carry over between halves.
+- Each team has one 60-second timeout in first half & two timeouts in second half.
+Timeout does not carry over between halves.

 Rushing

-• There are no handoffs permitted downfield past the line of scrimmage.
-Laterals downfield ARE allowed i.e. hook and ladder plays in the interest of allowing some basic “trick” plays to occur.
+- There are no handoffs permitted downfield past the line of scrimmage.
+However, Laterals downfield ARE allowed i.e. hook and ladder plays in the interest of allowing some basic “trick” plays to occur.
 Football is supposed to be fun!

 Receiving

-• As in the NFL, only one player is allowed in motion at a time.
+- As in the NFL, only one player is allowed in motion at the time of the snap.

 Passing